Sagnik Chatterjee

 • Jan'20: Teaching Assistant for Theory of Computation.

-• Dec'19: Attended the 4th Winter School in CS organized by the IIAS, at the Hebrew University of Jerusalem.
+• Dec'19: Attended the 4th Winter School in CS organized by the IIAS, HUJI in Jerusalem, Israel.

 Efficient Quantum Agnostic Improper Learning of Decision Trees.